aub-mind/arabert/README.md

 pip install arabert
 ```

-and then you can use it:
+then use it as follows:
 ```python
 from arabert import ArabertPreprocessor from arabert.aragpt2.grover.modeling_gpt2 import GPT2LMHeadModel